-Skywriter is a Mozilla project whose former name was Bespin, the name of a planet in one the Star Wars movies of the, specifically in the Episode V: The Empire Strikes Back.
+Skywriter was a Mozilla project whose former name was Bespin, the name of a planet in one the Star Wars movies of the, specifically in the Episode V: The Empire Strikes Back.
 The planet hosts the floating clouds city that must have inspired the creators of the project.

 The new name is a reference to the cloud.
-The Skywriter project was abandoned by Mozilla as a separate software (but the code is still available for download) to be merged with Ace from the site Ajax.org, another open source project.
+The Skywriter project was abandoned by Mozilla as a standalone software (but the code is still available for download) to be merged with Ace from the site Ajax.org, another open source project.

 Skywriter runs entirely in Canvas, unlike Ace which use HTML components and DOM.